6 ways to keep your costs down as a start-up

 6. Earn while you save

 While you’re in the saving mindset, why not earn a little extra too?
-Get Pleo and you could bag up to £50,000 in rewards and discounts on tools to help your team get their work done.
+Get Pleo and you could earn cashback on all your spending.

 Get the Pleo Digest